 *Note that these “jobs” don’t include responsibilities, which are things like cleaning their room and daily chores that are just part of helping out as a family (usually this is emptying trash/recycling, washing dishes, and setting/clearing table).

 There are so many possibilities here that we can use to encourage our kids to think big and bring out their inner entrepreneur.
 We just have to encourage them and teach them that even though they are young, they can still do big things.

-Feel free to say hello, and let me know if you found these ideas helpful, or you have any ideas I should add!
+Feel free to say hello, and let me know if you found these ideas helpful, or you have any thoughts or ideas I should add!
 Thanks for reading!